tommyguo/blogg/README.md

 Congratulations!
 You've set up your own blog.

 # Start Publishing Posts
 Now you're ready to publish a post.
 Simply head over to `/publish`, log in with the Gmail account that you have granted publishing access, and fill out the fields.
 The `url-slug` field is the URL you want to be able to access your post at: `/post/[url-slug]`.
-The `Post Content` field accepts Markdown.
-Here's a helpful cheat sheet for Markdown: `https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet`.
-After you publish a post, it will show up on the main page.
+The `Post Content` field accepts Markdown and converts it into HTML, which is previewed below.
+Here's a helpful cheat sheet for Markdown: [github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+After you publish a post, it will automatically show up on the main page.

 If you ever need to manually interact with the database, for example to edit or delete a post, I recommend [pgAdmin](https://www.pgadmin.org/download/).